p10rahulm/your-static-website/README.md

     ```
 3. Open `http://localhost:1313` on your browser.
 Even after checking that everything works, keep this tab open.
 4. At this stage, you should have modified the following words to your own
-    1. yourdomain
+    - yourdomain

-    3. Your Website Name
+    - Your Website Name
-    5. @yourwebSite

-    6. @your_username
-    7. your_username
+    - your_username
-    8. your-static-website
-    9. YourCompany
-    13. YourCompanyName
-    12. YourRole

-    14. Your Name
-    10. Firstname Lastname
-    11. firstname-lastname
-    18. first_name.last_name
-    4. yourfirstname.yourlastname
-    19. another_name@gmail.com
-    abc@example.org
+    - yourWebsite
+    - yourCompanyName
+    - yourRole
+    - yourName
+    - anotherName

-    2. yourdisqusShortname
+    - yourdisqusShortname
-    15. thinking_tree2.jpg
+    - thinking_tree2.jpg
-    16. UA-123456789-1 (google analytics)
+    - UA-123456789-1 (google analytics)
-    17. map_api_key = "AIzaSyBVTxUD4jy-hOKRaOquYgxpslLv1oMffFg"
+    - map_api_key = "AIzaSyBVTxUD4jy-hOKRaOquYgxpslLv1oMffFg"

-    20.
 5. On a good text editor this can be done by pressing ctrl+shift+F or ctrl+shift+R, where the replace all occurances in project is available.
 Note that for this you may have to choose your project folder (to enable search in this folder).
-Depending on your editor you may have to look up instructions for Replace All
+Depending on your editor you may have to look up google for instructions for Replace All.

 ## Modify the content and preview